If You're Ready for What's Next, Here's What Opens the Door

 That’s The Missing 33% of the career success equation.

-My TED Talk on this has been viewed by millions of people.
+My TED Talk on this has been viewed by millions of people in 23 languages.
 And yet the organizations those viewers work in are still developing women’s communication skills while quietly overlooking the business savvy that actually drives promotion decisions.

 Most women aren’t lacking business savvy because they aren’t smart enough or ambitious enough.
-They’re lacking it because no one ever explicitly told them it was required — let alone showed them how to develop it.
+They’re lacking it because no one ever explicitly told them it was required, let alone shown them how to develop it.

-That’s what Be Business Savvy exists to do.
+That’s what Be Business Savvy exists to change.

 Start here.
 Join free.